 Requesting Materials from Rose Library

-Visitors to Rose Library are encouraged to register and submit a materials request in advance of their arrival.
+All users must register, request materials, and make an appointment via your Special Collections Request Account prior to their arrival at Rose Library.
 This can be done through either Emory's book catalog, Library Search, or Emory's FindingAids database.
 Once you find an item you want, choose the "Request from..." link to create a user account and then submit the request.

 - We pull up to 5 manuscript boxes/items or 5 books at a time.
-You may request up to 25 items at once, and we can pull additional materials during your visit, however we will only keep 5 items per person in the reading room at a time due to space limitations.
+You may request up to 25 items per day, and we can pull additional materials during your visit, however we will only keep 5 items per person in the reading room at a time due to space limitations.

-- If the items you are requesting are held offsite at the Library Services Center, 48 business hours advance notice is required for retrieval.
-The Larry McDonald papers are a special case, and require 5 business days notice for retrieval.
+- If the items you are requesting are held offsite at the Library Services Center, two business days advance notice is required for retrieval.
+The Larry McDonald papers require 5 business days notice for retrieval.

 - Digitized audio/visual or born-digital materials (including the Salman Rushdie Digital Archive) will be made available to you on laptops or iPads in the Reading Room.

 - Microfilm is available on Level 1 of the Woodruff library.
-You do not need to make a request or an appointment to view this material.
+You do not need to make a request or appointment with Rose Library to view this material.

 Tips for Locating Materials in Rose Library

 Manuscript materials are the personal or business papers of individuals and organizations.
 When we receive them, we organize the materials and create a finding aid.
 A finding aid describes our unique primary resources and helps researchers determine if collections contain material of interest to them, and exactly where that material is located.
 You can search across our collections using our EmoryFindingAids database.